Ticketing and Support

 Finally, the WU is added with the Add button.

-When a work unit (comment) or file is added or its status is changed, an e-mail notification is sent to all users associated with that ticket.
-This way the interaction is constant.
-You can customize the sending of email through the configuration (see configuration options).
+When a work unit (comment) or file is added or its status is changed, an e-mail notification is sent to all users associated to that ticket.
+That way, interaction is constant.
+You may customize the sending of email through the configuration (see configuration options).

-See also “Ticket configuration” y “Limits to ticket creation”.
+See also “Ticket configuration” and “Limits to ticket creation”.

 Advanced details of a ticket

-A ticket has a series of fields customized by the user, which are related to the type of ticket.
+A ticket has a series of fields customized by user, which are related to ticket type.
 It is possible to create different types of tickets, and each one with its custom fields.

-In addition to the fields defined by the administrator, there is a series of special fields, which can be seen in the editing view, in the “Advanced parameters” box (Advanced parameters):
+In addition to the fields defined by the administrator, there is a series of special fields, which may be seen in the editing view, in the “Advanced parameters” box (Advanced parameters):

 Publisher is the application user who creates the ticket, and is there for auditing and logging purposes, cannot be changed.
 The same goes for the creator group.
-They are “fixed” fields that we can later use as filters in the workflow rules.
+They are “fixed” fields that you may later use as filters in workflow rules.

-In the same way, one or several inventory objects can be linked to an incident, so that later you can have traceability of which elements an incident affects and also see the history of incidents that a certain inventory object has had.
+In the same way, one or several inventory items can be linked to an incident, so that later you may have traceability of which elements an incident affects and also see the history of incidents that a certain inventory object has had.

 It is also possible to keep a group of third parties informed of the life flow of a ticket, of whom we only have their email address, who do not even have access to Pandora ITSM.
-In this way, they will receive copies of everything that happens via email.
+In that way, they will receive copies of everything that happens through email.
 It is an easy way to include third parties and keep them informed.

 Customizing tickets with custom fields